Dutovele/Irreducible_paths/README.md

 # Irreducible_paths
 Finding irreducible paths on a graph

-Students of CTU in Prague - the solution code is subject to copyright!
+For students of CTU in Prague: beware, the solution code is subject to copyright!